Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

    _pagination.SelectedIndex = 1;
    ```

    To set the absolute path of the images that are used, the `Tizen.Applications.Application.Current.DirectoryInfo.Resource` path is used.
-For more information see [Class Application](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Application.html) and [Class DirectoryInfo](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DirectoryInfo.html).
+For more information, see [Class Application](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Application.html) and [Class DirectoryInfo](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DirectoryInfo.html).

    You can also set a solid color for the indicators, instead of using images:
    ```cs